We keep this privacy notice under regular review, and it was last updated in September 2021.

 Information collected by us

-In the course of recruitment, engagement, planning and delivering learning we collect the following personal information when you provide it to us:
+In the course of enquiries, enrolment, recruitment, engagement, planning and delivering learning we collect the following personal information when you provide it to us:

-- Personal information (such as name, unique pupil number, contact details, language, nationality, country of birth and bursary eligibility)
+- Personal information (such as name, date of birth, unique pupil number, contact details, language and bursary eligibility)

 - Attendance information (such as sessions attended, number of absences and absence reasons)